 Bullseye, “powered by Handshake”, the career system of the university-wide Career Design Center.
 You have access to the resources in the main career office in Capen Hall as well as the management-specific career office in Alfiero Center.

-- Bullseye lists jobs, internships, on-campus interviews, company information sessions, career fairs, etc. for technical roles and even business opportunities.
+Bullseye lists jobs, internships, on-campus interviews, company information sessions, career fairs, etc. for technical roles and even business opportunities.
 Don't miss out on this valuable resource.
-Companies come to campus for technical candidates (i.e. Bloomberg, Microsoft and more) so they collaborate with the Career Design Center, which serves engineering and computer science.
+Companies come to campus for technical candidates (i.e. Bloomberg, Microsoft and more) so they collaborate with the Career Design Center, which serves engineering, business, computer science and data science students.
 But some of these companies also have less technical roles better filled by our analytics students.

 Be aware of deadlines

-- If you are interested in a company that does not recruit on campus, consider attending a national career fair and view the college hiring section on the websites of those companies early, as there may be résumé deadlines for June grads as early as September.
+If you are interested in a company who does not recruit on campus, consider attending a national career fair and view the college hiring section of those company’s’ websites early.
+Résumé deadlines could begin as early as June (a whole year before).

 Start learning how to write cover letters and networking emails